easonmath/easonmath.github.io/_pages/about.md

 📢 *I am looking for a doctoral position❗*

 🎓 I obtained my M.S. in Mathematics under the supervision of Dr. Kunzweiler (Inria).
-My research interests include algorithmic number theory and isogeny-based cryptography.
+I'm interested in algorithmic number theory and isogeny-based cryptography.